Talking winter skin health with U of M

 About the University of Minnesota Medical School

 The University of Minnesota Medical School is at the forefront of learning and discovery, transforming medical care and educating the next generation of physicians.
 Our graduates and faculty produce high-impact biomedical research and advance the practice of medicine.
-We acknowledge that the U of M Medical School, both the Twin Cities campus and Duluth campus, is located on traditional, ancestral and contemporary lands of the Dakota and the Ojibwe, and scores of other Indigenous people, and we affirm our commitment to tribal communities and their sovereignty as we seek to improve and strengthen our relations with tribal nations.
+We acknowledge that the U of M Medical School is located on traditional, ancestral and contemporary lands of the Dakota and the Ojibwe, and scores of other Indigenous people, and we affirm our commitment to tribal communities and their sovereignty as we seek to improve and strengthen our relations with tribal nations.
 For more information about the U of M Medical School, please visit med.umn.edu.